muddery/muddery/README.md

 ```
 (note the period "." at the end)

-It will install dependent libs and Muddery into your virtual environment.
+It will install Muddery and its dependent libs into your virtual environment.

 # Create your game